GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 It should come as no surprise that Miranda was known for leading the life of a high roller and womanizing (among other things).
 Some people in his congregation actually gave him money so he could gamble.

 Pastoral Note: It was so sad seeing so many people desperately clinging on to Miranda as if he were their savior.
-Miranda, who is now dead, was “a shepherd . . . who [did] not care for the lost . . . [ate] the meat of the choice sheep, tearing off their hooves” (Zech.
+Miranda, who is now dead, was “a shepherd …who [did] not care for the lost …[ate] the meat of the choice sheep, tearing off their hooves” (Zech.
 11:16).
 We need to be like Jesus “the good shepherd [who] lays down his life for the sheep” (Jn.
 10:11).

  Discussion7: The apostle John says, “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world” (1 Jn.
 4:1).
 So, if you were to have tested the spirit of Miranda, how would you have done it?
 Have you ever been deceived by false prophets?
 Why do you think it happened?